martinbudden/BabyCube/README.md

 Although the BabyCube is small and has a 3D printed frame, it is not a toy.
 It is an engineered machine capable of producing high quality prints.

 ## Assembly instructions

 The assembly instructions and the BOM (parts list) are [here](BC200/readme.md).
 The STL files are [here](BC200/stls).

+I plan to make a series of YouTube videos giving build instructions, when I have done so I will post a link here.

+If you would like to build a larger printer, you may be interested in the BaybyCube's larger sibling, the [MaybeCube](https://github.com/martinbudden/MaybeCube)

 ## Design Goals